 Once again, the Patagonian people have added their own touch to a traditional South American dish, by using lamb instead of other meat and cheese.

-If you’re looking for a hearty snack to take on your hiking trip, the delicious empanadas is definitely something to consider.
+If you’re looking for a hearty snack to take on your hiking trip, the delicious empanadas are definitely something to consider.

 The Patagonian pesto.
-The perfect garlicky paste which goes with pretty much everything.
+This perfect garlicky paste goes with pretty much everything.